jyj5558/theta/README.md

 ## Step 5: Estimate theta and individual heterozygosity from the alignment files
 **- step5_theta.sh**

-This script will estimate the Site Frequency Spectrum and calculate Watterson's Theta (in sliding windows), Tajima's D, Fu & Li's Fs, individual heterozygosities, population heterozygosity, and runs of homozygosity.
+This script will estimate the Site Frequency Spectrum and calculate Watterson's Theta (in sliding windows), Nucleotide diveristy, Tajima's D, Fu & Li's Fs, individual heterozygosities, population heterozygosity, and runs of homozygosity.
 As ANGSD will take a lot of memory, you might need to reserve the whole half node (64 CPUs; or even the whole node - 128 cores).
 The output file will contain mean with SD (except ROH).
 The output file:
 1. WattersonsTheta_${Genus-species}.txt
+2. NucleotideDiversity_${Genus-species}.txt
-2. TajimaD_${Genus-species}.txt
+3. TajimaD_${Genus-species}.txt
-3. FuF_${Genus-species}.txt
+4. FuF_${Genus-species}.txt
-4. Het (containing individual heterozygosity values)
+5. Het (containing individual heterozygosity values)
-5. Het_${Genus-species}.txt (containing the population-level heterozygosity value)
+6. Het_${Genus-species}.txt (containing the population-level heterozygosity value)
-6. ROH_${Genus-species}.txt
+7. ROH_${Genus-species}.txt

 Usage: